the main Selmer six-string guitar models

 A small attempt at putting into words some thoughts about these guitars, for the benefit of those who have yet had the opportunity to to spend much time with them.

 The Maccaferri model, with the large D-shaped soundhole, was originally designed to accommodate Mario Maccaferri's patented Internal Resonator.
 In many cases however, it seems that the guitar worked better for players without that resonator, as few original Selmers retain one.
 We believe this is due to a production error that caused them to come loose and buzz, provoking their prompt and sometime brutal removal.
 That said, the basic 1932-33 D-hole guitar has 12 frets and a 648mm (25.5") scale, very similar to our contemporary Martin/Gibson/Fender scales, with a "classical-width" fingerboard.
 Necks on the early Selmers were generally quite large.
 The few with maple bodies had maple necks, generally all other necks were walnut.
+Some very late models had rosewood necks.

 In terms of sound, the two main models differ more to the player than to the listener.
 Because of how the soundhole affects the way the sound emanates from the guitar's body, the player hears perhaps more accurately what the D-hole model sounds like to others.
 By contrast, with its small soundhole, the oval-hole model seems to project more directionally.
 It's generally agreed that the longer scale on the oval-hole model allows it to be played harder as well.